ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 ---
 **energy_py is reinforcement learning for energy systems** - [GitHub](https://github.com/ADGEfficiency/energy_py)

+energy_py is a tool for running reinforcment learning experiments with energy environments.

 Using reinforcement learning agents to control virtual energy environments is a necessary step in using reinforcement learning to optimize real world energy systems.

 energy_py supports this goal by providing a **collection of agents, energy environments and tools to run experiments.**